 Scaling and Root Planing

-After this procedure your gums will probably be sore and irritated for a few days.
-You should rinse your mouth with warm salt water (1 tsp salt/8 oz water) 2-3 times a day.
+After this procedure your gums will be sore and irritated for a few days.
+You should rinse your mouth with warm saltwater (1 tsp salt/8 oz water) 2-3 times a day.
 This will relieve the pain and cleanse the area.
 Brushing and flossing should be continued right after the procedure, but you should brush gently so that you do not further irritate the area.
-If you experience any swelling or stiffness in the area you can place a cold compress on the area and take some pain relieving medicine.
+If you experience any swelling or stiffness in the area, you can place a cold compress on the area and take some pain-relieving medicine.
 Avoid any hard or chewy foods for 2-3 days after the surgery to ensure the area heals correctly.
-If you continue to experience pain or swelling after a few days contact your dentist.
-You will be dispensed Peridex mouth rinse.
+You will also be dispensed Peridex mouth rinse.
 This will help heal and keep the gums healthy.
-Use rinse until gone or until perscribed.
+Use this rinse until it is gone or until prescribed.

 After the surgery you will need to rest.
 In some cases you need to be driven home by a friend or family member.
 You can expect for the extraction site to bleed for up to 24 hours after surgery.
-Gauze will be given to you to be applied at the completion of the surgery, and you will need to change it when it becomes soaked.
-If bleeding continues for longer than 24 hours you should call your dentist.
+Gauze will be given to you to be applied to the site at the completion of the surgery.
+If the gauze becomes saturated quicker than you expected, double up on the amount you are using, this will allow you to put more pressure on the site when you bite down.
+Change the gauze when it becomes saturated.
+If excessive bleeding continues for longer than 24 hours, please give us a call.
 Rest when you return home, but do not lie flat.
 This could prolong the bleeding.
 Prop your head up on a pillow when lying down.
-Your dentist will prescribe you pain medication, if needed.
+Pain medication should be taken with some food in your stomach.
+You may also be given an anti-nausea medication to be taken along with the pain medication.
+Take both as instructed.
 You can also use an ice pack for the pain.
-Your dentist might also provide you with a cleaning solution to clean the extraction site.

 You will be limited to soft foods for a few days after your surgery.
 Some recommended foods are: